gnoswap-labs/gnoswap/README.md

 ### Running Tests

-While it's possible to run tests in the cloned gno directory (where the above setup process was completed), it's recommended to run them in the gnoswap directory to avoid confusion due to the large number of changed files.
+While it's possible to run tests in the cloned `gno` directory (where the above setup process was completed), it's recommended to run them in the `gnoswap` directory to avoid confusion due to the large number of changed files.

-First, navigate to the gnoswap directory:
+First, navigate to the `gnoswap` directory:

 ```bash
 cd gnoswap
 ```

-Next, move to the Realm directory you want to test (such as pool, staker, etc.), then run the tests using the gno test command:
+Next, move to the Realm directory you want to test (such as `pool`, `staker`, etc.), then run the tests using the `gno test` command:

 ```bash
 gno test -v . # or specify a particular test file path